---->

 clarifying gravity and electromagnetic forces, atomic physics has

-been had to assume that two new additional very different unproven
+had to assume that at least two new additional very different and really unproven

 atomic forces also exist.